 As former active members, many of you worked in positions that made our communities safer, cleaner and stronger.
 These roles were vital to ensure we have vibrant communities.
 Spike Huff was no different than many of you.
 He began his career as a road deputy sheriff for Franklin County and eventually transitioned into being a civil deputy and a bailiff in the county court house.

-However, Steve’s second (or possible first) passion in life is music.
+However, Spike’s second (or possible first) passion in life is music.
 Here’s what he had to say about his passion for music:

 Doing something interesting in retirement?
 Would you like to share your story with us, maybe even be featured in Retiree Resource?
 Send your story and pictures to email@example.com.